apavlovics/lobby-api/README.md

 The default configuration is stored in the *application.conf* files.

-## Testing
+## Building

-To test the application, go to its root folder and execute:
+To check formatting, compile and test the application, go to its root folder and execute:

-    sbt test
+    sbt build

 ## Running